What this app does

 The ✂ Edges tab sits on the floating move toolbar at the top of the canvas, right of Grade.
 It only does something visible after you've removed something — it tunes existing edges, it doesn't create them.
 Open it with at least one image layer selected (the tab is grayed out otherwise); if there are no edges to refine yet a toast guides you to run Remove Background, Color, or Eraser first.

 Refine the edge shape — these sliders are live, non-destructive, and per-layer.
-Each selected image layer carries its own Feather / Contract / Threshold values; shift-click to multi-select and the slider drags apply to every selected layer in lockstep.
+Each selected image layer carries its own Feather / Contract / Threshold / Crisp / Smooth values; shift-click to multi-select and the slider drags apply to every selected layer in lockstep.
 The slider readout tracks the primary (last-clicked) layer.

 - Feather (Fthr) — Softens (blurs) the edge.
 Useful for hair, fur, and natural transitions.